realhass0/crowd-funding-DApp/README.md

 - Ensure contract address is correct for the network
 - Check MetaMask transaction history

-**Reward status not updating**
-- Refresh the page after transactions
-- Check browser console for errors
-- Ensure network connection is stable
-- Verify the transaction was confirmed on the blockchain

 **Docker build fails**
 - Ensure Docker is installed and running
 - Check that Node.js version in Dockerfile matches your local version